 Major hotel sites list around 30 hotels in that town alone, and that doesn’t include other options such as B&Bs, private rooms, cabins and glamping.

 The advantages to staying in Springdale?
 Proximity to Zion and the ability to get into the park using public transportation.

-Kanab is a bit further away, but a town filled with character!
+Kanab is a bit further away, but is a town filled with character!
 This is where Lyn and her family called home during their visit to Zion.

 Fans of Westerns will love Kanab, where more than 100 movies and TV shows have been filmed.
 Check out the Little Hollywood Movie Museum on West Center Street to see some movie sets.
 You’ll also find Best Friends Animal Sanctuary in Kanab, which offers free tours and opportunities to volunteer.